skyfe79/Awesome/README.md

 ## Swift

+- [Popovers](https://github.com/aheze/Popovers) - A library to present popovers.
+Simple, modern, and highly customizable.
+Not boring!
 - [SwiftyMocky](https://github.com/MakeAWishFoundation/SwiftyMocky) - Framework for automatic mock generation.
 Adds a set of handy methods, simplifying testing.
 One of the best and most complete solutions, including generics support and much more.
 - [mockingbird](https://github.com/birdrides/mockingbird) - A Swifty mocking framework for Swift and Objective-C.
 - [Cuckoo](https://github.com/Brightify/Cuckoo) - Boilerplate-free mocking framework for Swift!